 "It has only been six weeks and yet I have learnt so much".
 Danya Hannah describes what it's like starting her Full-time MBA online, and talks about the various activities and sessions she has taken part in so far.

 While not quite the whirlwind of ‘freshers’ (I started my Full-time MBA in quarantine) I still managed to have an incredibly crazy first week… online!
-I had the great fortune of being put in a syndicate group with a Nigerian lady called Boluwatife, a Chinese lady called Zoe and Thai gentleman called Deesamer.
+I had the great fortune of being put in a syndicate group with a Nigerian lady, Boluwatife, a Chinese lady, Zoe, and Thai gentleman called Deesamer.
 We unpicked our Insights report, reuniting our yellow, blue and red energy in a mix of Teams and Zoom, and bonded through our first assignment – a humorous video introducing ourselves.
-My late nights stemmed only from editing our video!
+My late nights stemmed only from editing.

 Upon seeing other syndicate groups’ videos - MBAs telling the audience why they had wanted to study at WBS - I thought we’d lost the memo.
 Ours was silly.
 We called ourselves ‘Massive Bank Account Crew’ posing as self-important business people à la The Apprentice and revealing our contrasting personas ‘by night’ (I joked I was an aspiring female bodybuilder).
 The WBS personnel are clearly very forgiving, for we were crowned winners!
 Our euphoria was boosted when we learnt that Zoe could join our WhatsApp group with her Chinese phone number.
 This was definitely equivalent to a tequila shot.